sancau/sherlog/README.md

 After the worker is done with all the connections and preparations you should see a success message.
 The worker will be monitoring the specified REDIS instance and key.
-Then the message will be recieved from REDIS the worker will insert the event to the specified PostgreSQL schema/table.
+When the message will be recieved from REDIS the worker will insert the event to the specified PostgreSQL schema/table.
+Under the hood Union uses REDIS lpush - brpop to ensure that every message will be inserted just once even if you are using multiple instances of workers (if one is not enough to process all the incoming messages from your apps).

+### 3. Union monitor